 If you’re eligible, you can add your podcast to your Facebook Page by using your public RSS feed.

-This means that there has never been a better time to start harnessing the power of Facebook or understanding more about how you can leverage it for your podcast.
+To celebrate, we thought it would be a good idea to break down all the ways you can use Facebook.
+There has never been a better time to start harnessing the power of Facebook.
+Or understanding more about how you can leverage it for your podcast.

-Are you ready to learn how to create a business page and how to use Facebook groups to gain momentum for your podcast?
+Are you ready to learn how to create a business page?
+How to use Facebook groups to gain momentum for your podcast?
 Ready to promote your podcast on Facebook?
 Let’s dig in.